Problem Package Format

 • input: a string specifying the name of the input data file that was used to test the program whose results are being validated.

 • feedback_dir: a string which specifies the name of a "feedback directory" in which the validator can produce "feedback files" in order to report additional information on the validation of the output file.
-The feedbackdir must end with a path separator (typically ‘/' or ‘\' depending on operating system), so that simply appending a filename to feedbackdir gives the path to a file in the feedback directory.
+The feedback_dir must end with a path separator (typically ‘/' or ‘\' depending on operating system), so that simply appending a filename to feedback_dir gives the path to a file in the feedback directory.

 • team_output: the output produced by the program being validated is given on the validator's standard input pipe.